Written by Carmen Lyon, undergraduate at Washington University in St. Louis and participant in the Institute for Public Health Summer Research Program

 Growing up in the age of the Affordable Care Act, millennials have difficulty imagining a time when healthcare policy and law were not at the forefront of the national stage.
 Even with the focus on the ACA, and any subsequent health care acts, most premed undergraduate student focus heavily on the basic sciences.

-As Associate Professor Rachel Sachs points out, however, the law is—and always will be—the man behind the curtain pulling the strings of medicine.
+As Associate Law Professor, Rachel Sachs, JD, MPH points out however, the law is—and always will be—the man behind the curtain pulling the strings of medicine.
 Law deems what health and pharmaceutical products a consumer can purchase, how safe these products have to be, and when you can take legal action against any medical or pharmaceutical provider.
 When people become actors in the health care system, they often face many choices; law dictates what options they are choosing between.

 Professor Sachs’ talk highlighted many examples of how the legal code is put to use, both on national and international scales.
 She discussed the United States’ infamous drug pricing problem and revealed key policy that was at play in fostering an environment that allowed for sky-high pharmaceutical prices.